Lockport, New York

-Lockport is both a city and the town that surrounds it in Niagara County, New York, United States.
-The city is the Niagara county seat, with a population of 21,165 according to 2010 census figures, and an estimated population of 20,305 as of 2019.
+Lockport (Jodö:sho:t) is both a city and the town that surrounds it in Niagara County, New York, United States.
+Lockport is a northern suburb of Buffalo.
+The city is the Niagara county seat; as of the 2020 census, Lockport had a population of 20,876.

-Its name derives from a set of Erie Canal locks (Lock Numbers 34 and 35) within the city that were built to allow canal barges to traverse the 60 foot of the Niagara Escarpment.
+Its name derives from a set of locks (Lock Numbers 34 and 35) in the Erie Canal within the city that were built to allow canal barges to traverse the 60 foot natural drop of the Niagara Escarpment.
 It is part of the Buffalo–Niagara Falls metropolitan area.